JimDesu/basis-lang/spec.md

 ### 6.13 Whole-Slot Tracking

 The initialization analysis tracks each slot as a unit, not as a graph of fields.
 A buffer-backed compound &mdash; a record, a union, a typed buffer &mdash; is initialized when its bytes are written as a whole; partial-field initialization is not a state the analysis tracks.
-The discipline applies uniformly across all type forms: buffer-backed types (records, unions, typed buffers, domains) and non-buffer types (pointers, command-typed values, fexpr-typed values, objects, variants) are each tracked as one slot per declaration, not as graphs of constituents.
+The discipline applies uniformly across all type forms: buffer-backed types (records, unions, typed buffers, domains) and non-buffer types (pointers, command-typed values, objects, variants) are each tracked as one slot per declaration, not as graphs of constituents.

 The whole-slot tracking is what makes "exactly one write" a coherent statement for compounds (&sect;6.12).
 A CREATE record parameter is written by a single aggregate-literal write that produces all its fields in one operation; the analysis records the slot as initialized after the write, with no intermediate state where some fields are written and others are not.
 The atomic compound construction guarantee (&sect;7.11) is the construction-side facet of the same rule: an aggregate literal constructs the whole compound at once, with no observable per-field intermediate state.
 A value placed by the copy operator `<<` (&sect;7.1) is likewise a single whole-slot write: the duplicated buffer-backed value initializes the destination as one unit, with no per-element intermediate state.